dave-hudson/c8/doc/c8_natural_natural.md

 natural(natural &&v) noexcept
 ```

-Construct a natural number by moving the contents of the existing natural number `v`.
+Constructs a `c8::natural` by moving the contents of the existing natural number `v`.
 Afterwards `v` will be left as zero.

 ### Exceptions ###